 1. Choose an LLC name

-To form an LLC in Idaho, business owners must choose a name for the LLC.
+Business owners must choose a name for the LLC.
 The LLC's name should be unique, contain one of the words that signify the words "limited liability company."
 It can either be LLC, LC, Ltd., and so on.

 LLC names cannot include any other word that implies it is an incorporated entity.
 For example, business owners can't use "corporation" with their LLC name because corporations are already incorporated entities.
 This means they have different rules and regulations associated with them than LLCs do.

 To determine if your proposed LLC name meets these guidelines, you will need to contact the Idaho Secretary of State Business Services Division, where you file your articles of organization (also known as Certificate of Organization).
 You can find detailed information about naming requirements below under 'Naming Guidelines.'

 You can also file a name reservation application with the LLC filing office.
 This is an easy way to reserve your LLC name for up to 120 days before you file your certificate of organization.
 The filing fee is $20.

 Read More: How to Look Up an LLC in Idaho?